drayjamal/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-04/Homework/SubmissionFile.md

 2. Add users `sam`, `joe`, `amy`, and `sara` to the managed group.

     - Command to add users to `engineers` group (include all four users):sudo usermod -a -G engineers sara joe amy sam

 3. Create a shared folder for this group at `/home/engineers`.

-    - Command to create the shared folder: sudo mkdir engineerscd
+    - Command to create the shared folder: sudo touch engineers

 4. Change ownership on the new engineers' shared folder to the `engineers` group.

-    - Command to change ownership of engineer's shared folder to engineer group:
+    - Command to change ownership of engineer's shared folder to engineer group: -sudo chown  1014: engineers engineersls

 ### Step 4: Lynis Auditing